By Keph Senett on September 21, 2021 Estimated reading time: 4 minutes

 If you want more points, one way is to get a new card.
 Credit card companies want your business, and often entice you with a promotion that’s available to new applicants who are approved for the card.
 These bonuses can be quite lucrative and can give you a big boost towards your future travel.

-The CIBC Aventura Visa credit card, for example, is offering new members 20,000 bonus Aventura points with the first purchase, and up to 1,240 each month when you use the card to spend at least $1,000.
-That’s an $800 value in Aventura points.
-Plus, earn an additional 500 points for registering with an email address, signing up for e-statements, adding an authorized user, having a CIBC chequing account, and adding their Aventura Visa card to Apple Pay, Samsung Pay or Google Pay.
+The CIBC Aventura Visa Infinite Card, for example, is offering new members 20,000 bonus Aventura points with the first purchase, and 20,000 additional points when you use the card to spend at least $3,000 in the first four months of having the card (conditions apply).
+That’s an $850 value in Aventura points.

 Make sure it’s easy to redeem your points